diegopoza/guest-writer/articles/section-b.markdown

 String codeChallenge;
 ```

-The code snippet above declares parameters necessary for the creation of an Authorization URL.
+The code snippet above declares parameters necessary for the creation of an authorization URL.
 The `REDIRECT_URI` variable specifies where the user will be redirected to after authorization.
 The value of `REDIRECT_URI` must match with one of the **Allowed Callback URLs** defined in the **Settings** tab of your Auth0 application.

 On the other hand, the `SCOPES` variable specifies the kind of access required by your application.
-The `offline_access` option ensures that a `refresh_token` is retrieved alongside the `access_token` while exchanging the authorization code for access token.
+The `offline_access` option ensures that a `refresh_token` is retrieved alongside the `access_token` while exchanging the authorization code for an access token.
 As you will see in latter parts of this article, the `refresh_token` eliminates the need for unneccessary repetition of the authorization process.

-> **Note:** For the <AUTH0_DOMAIN> and <CLIENT_ID> placeholders, replace them with the **Domain** and **Client ID** fields that can be found in the **Settings** tab of your application.
+> **Note:** For the <AUTH0_DOMAIN> and <CLIENT_ID> placeholders, replace them with the **Domain** and **Client ID** fields found in the **Settings** tab of your Auth0 application.

 #### Create a code verifier